radstevee/axi/CONTRIBUTING.md

 ## Contribution Guidelines

-- Always reformat your code with the `:spotless` task
+- Always reformat your code with the `:lint` task
 - Always document all public API
 - Always test your changes
 - Always make sure that submitted code conforms with GPLv3